Skip to main content

 Capital Gains Tax (CGT)

-Gains on gold bars and foreign coins are subject to CGT above the annual allowance (£3,000 for 2025/26).
+Gains on gold bars and foreign coins are subject to CGT above the annual allowance (currently £3,000).
 Gold Sovereigns and Gold Britannias are CGT-free as UK legal tender, regardless of the size of your gain.
 Gold ETFs are also subject to CGT unless held inside an ISA or SIPP.

 ISA and SIPP